Interface Design and Management — A How-To Guide for System Engineers

 This configuration (multiple components sharing a database) is also deployed to provide high availability, where the multiple identical applications configured in this manner provide redundancy and load-sharing capabilities.

-Instead of having connections which would make any synchronisation effort futile, a shared database can elegantly handle all concurrent data access through the atomicity, consistency, isolation, and durability (ACID) model.
+Instead of having connections, which would make any synchronisation effort futile, a shared database can elegantly handle all concurrent data access through the atomicity, consistency, isolation, and durability (ACID) model.

 3. Network Interfaces